1930 Penny - King of Australian Coins

 Be aware, several fakes exist.

 The 1930 proof penny is sometimes called the King of Australian Coins.
 Out of 6, only two examples are in private hands since 2005.
+The others are in institutional collections including:

 This specimen was removed from the British Museum's Collection.